data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src="https://i.imgur.com/G3BlmCc.gif" alt='Rat setup at 2t swordfish' width=500>

 We first gets the rats horizontal by running away from the coast then back, careful to walk to the side of the stack on the way back to keep the tile next to us obstructed.
 Second, we move to the side of the rat line up on the tick after being attacked.
 This makes the second (farther south) rat attack us two ticks after the first.
 Third and finally, we take a diagonal step toward the coast to leave undisturbed the rat set up.
 The diagonal step keeps them undisturbed since they both move to the only tile adjacent to our character that is one tile away from their former position.

+## Some problems

+Here we put in some fun problems which thinking about can help solidify the previous material.

+ 1. In Section I, the first example of Henke's model shown was a clip of attacking KQ without her being table to attack back.
+Describe the actions in that gif in full detail using Henke's model.
+  2. In free-to-play, an item (snow) can be used to 3t skill.
+The best method for woodcutting experience off of PVP worlds involves cutting willows with snow while being attacked by a rat, which has a 4t attack speed.
+Describe how to combine snow gathering and flinching to produce a method with the lowest average number of ticks per roll.
+  3. Continuing from problem 2, what's the best method which can be done when the attacking npc is other attack speeds, such as 2 ticks, 3 ticks, or 5 ticks?
+  4. In free-to-play, it's not possible to gather snow and move in the same tick.
+Describe a method with the lowest average number of ticks per roll to mine essence.
+  5. Besides tree fishing, are there any ways to reduce the average number of ticks per roll without items?
+  6. Is it possible to gather two runite ore in one tick?
+  7. Describe a method for 3t swordfish, where there's a roll once every three ticks.